Patanjalijoshi/Arduino---Controlling-a-light-bulb-using-keyboard-input/README.md

 This project deals with controlling a light bulb with keyboard input using a relay

 ## Controlling-a-light-bulb-using-keyboard-input
-In this experiment the serial monitor is used to send messages to the arduino mega 2560 which help toggle a lightbulb on and off.
+In this project the serial monitor is used to send messages to the arduino mega 2560 to toggle a lightbulb on and off.
 The lightbulbs operationg voltage is 220 volts so a relay is used to controll it.